 © Stephanie de Leng

 Prof Phil Redmond CBE is probably best known as the creator of three of Britain's longest-running drama programmes: Grange Hill, Brookside and Hollyoaks.
-He has also written extensively for radio, television and stage and is currently a regular columnist for the Liverpool Daily Post.
+He has also written extensively for radio, television and stage and is now writing contemporary novels.

 Phil was awarded the honorary chair of media at Liverpool John Moores University in 1989.
 Since 1993 he has also been a fellow as well as founding and chairing the International Centre for Digital Content (ICDC), also based at LJMU.

 Phil was a founder member of the first regional branch of the British Academy of Film and Television Arts (BAFTA) in Manchester and in 1996 was elected as fellow of Royal Society of Arts.
 He was awarded a CBE for services to drama in June 2004.